Hunstanton Golf Club Course Review - Golf Monthly

-Hunstanton Golf Club Course Review - This excellent Norfolk links has been much improved over the last five years thanks to extensive changes, overseen by Martin Hawtree to add bunkering and redesign a number of holes
+This excellent Norfolk links has been much improved over the last few years thanks to extensive changes, overseen by Martin Hawtree to add bunkering and redesign a number of holes

 Hunstanton Golf Club Course Review

-Visitor Times: Every day of the week with advance booking.
-Fourballs are welcome after 9:30 on Tuesdays and after 14:00 on Sundays in the summer.
+Visitor Times: Every day of the week with advance booking except Saturday where visitors are restricted to after 14.00.
+Fourballs are welcome after 9:00 on Tuesdays and after 14:00 on Sundays in the summer.
 In the winter, early afternoon tee times are available.
 The remainder of the time it is twoball only.

 Website: www.hunstantongolfclub.com